libhal-google/libhal/README.md

 function.
 Utility functions should never need access to the internal details of a class and thus do not and should not be members of the class.

-When C++ adds support for UFCS (Uniform function call syntax) free functions can be called as if they were member functions and class functions could be called as if they were free functions.
+When C++ adds support for UFCS (Uniform function call syntax), free functions can be called as if they were member functions and class functions could be called as if they were free functions.
 Slated currently for C++26.

 An example of UFCS would be the following: